allefeld/htcondor-matlab/README.md

 ## Installation

 Put the htcondor-matlab functions into a directory on the Matlab path.
-Then edit `condorConfig.m` and adjust the value of `conDir` to point to an existing and writable directory, the htcondor-matlab job directory, which is accessible from all HTCondor machines.
+Then edit `condorConfig.m` and adjust the value of `conDir` to point to an existing and writable directory, the htcondor-matlab job directory, which has to be accessible from all HTCondor machines.

 ## Usage